 Ask the other driver

 Ask the other driver for their car insurance information.
-In most cases, they will be happy to provide you with their policy details.
+In most cases, they will gladly provide you with their policy details.
 In other cases, they may not be insured, have car insurance that expired or don’t have their insurance information with them at the time.

-In this case, you may have to do some digging to find their insurance information.
+In this case, you may have to dig to find their insurance information.
 Check with the police officer.
 They should be able to pull that information.
-You can also call their insurance company if they know the insurance company’s name but not the policy details.
+You can also call their insurance company if they know its name but not the policy details.

 If the other driver provides their insurance details, it’s always a good idea to call their insurance company at the accident scene to verify their coverage is in force.

-If the other driver is without insurance, you’ll have to turn to your insurance company for coverage.
-However, you’ll need to carry uninsured driver coverage.
+Contact your insurance company for coverage if the other driver is without insurance, but you’ll need to carry uninsured driver coverage.
 In most states, uninsured driver coverage isn’t required.
 So, if you’re not carrying uninsured driver coverage, you’ll be on the hook for the cost of repairs.

-Not knowing if a vehicle is properly insured can turn into a major legal and financial headache if you hit the road in an uninsured vehicle.
-So, always verify insurance coverage before driving a car if you’re not sure
+Not knowing if a vehicle is adequately insured can become a major legal and financial headache if you hit the road in an uninsured vehicle.
+So, always verify insurance coverage before driving a car.